AmitTzah/ScribbleMate/README.md

 # ScribbleMate

-It is recommended to use following VBA Word macros when working with this add-in.
+It is recommended to use the following VBA Word macros when working with this add-in.
 These Macros will allow you to select text quickly:
 ```
 Sub SelectXParagraphsBackward1()
     Dim NumParagraphs As Integer